 Artificial Sweeteners and Pregnancy: NOT safe to use during pregnancy

-If you use artificial sweeteners and are pregnant, it is always best to talk with your care provider on which sweetener you are using and how much you are consuming.
+Cyclamate is currently banned for use in the U.S., and there is insufficient data regarding the safety of its use during pregnancy.
+If you use artificial sweeteners and are pregnant, it is always best to talk with your health care provider regarding which sweetener you use and how much you consume.

 Compiled using information from the following sources: